 Carbon intensities that reflect avoided methane emissions from dairy and swine manure or organic waste projects are subject to the following requirements for credit generation:

 Crediting Periods.
 Avoided methane crediting for dairy and swine manure pathways as described in (f)(1) above, and for landfill-diversion pathways as described in (f)(2) above, is limited to three consecutive 10 years crediting periods, counting from the quarter following Executive Officer approval of the application.
 The pathway holder must formally request each subsequent crediting period for the project through the LRT-CBTS.
+The Executive Officer may renew crediting periods for fuel pathways certified before January 1, 2030, for up to three consecutive 10-year crediting periods.
+For pathways for bio-CNG, bio-LNG, and bio-L-CNG used in CNG vehicles associated with projects that break ground after December 31, 2029, the Executive Officer may only approve avoided methane crediting through December 31, 2040.
+For pathways for biomethane used to produce hydrogen that break ground after December 31, 2029, the Executive Officer may only approve avoided methane crediting through December 31, 2045.

 Notwithstanding (A) above, in the event that any law, regulation, or legally binding mandate requiring either greenhouse gas emission reductions from manure methane emissions from livestock and dairy projects or diversion of organic material from landfill disposal, comes into effect in California during a project's crediting period, then the project is only eligible to continue to receive LCFS credits for those greenhouse gas emission reductions for the remainder of the project's current crediting period.
 The project may not request any subsequent crediting periods.